marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-ii-filter-the-process-chart-.md

  - Kanban
 ---

+**UPDATE**
+I have learned new stuff.
+There are a better ways.
+Find the [update here](http://www.marcusoft.net/2019/03/kanbanstats-an-average-improvement.html)

 This is the second post in my series where I show how you can get make powerful visualizations of process data.
 As before, my goal here is that you can dump your process data into one tab of [my sheet](https://docs.google.com/spreadsheets/d/1IinrY-3_wEQUwHucDgHsCMUkFhLOqlBzXkZfc1yLBBI/) and then the dashboard will make all the other calculations.

 In the [first post](http://www.marcusoft.net/2019/01/kanbanstats-simplify-process-stats-get-started.html), I talked at some length about other goals of this tool and some of the principles I built these ideas on.